-There were no material modifications of the Company's license or collaboration agreements during the three months ended March 31, 2021, other than as follows: the Company terminated its license agreement with Adimab related to certain RSV antibodies.
-The Company has no further financial obligations related to this agreement.
+There were no material modifications of the Company's license or collaboration agreements during the three months ended June 30, 2021.

 4. FAIR VALUE OF FINANCIAL ASSETS AND LIABILITIES

 The following tables present information about the Company's financial assets and liabilities measured at fair value on a recurring basis and indicate the level of the fair value hierarchy used to determine such fair values: